We take the boat ride to Sabtang Island.

 School children practice their dance.
 Ivatans have among (if not The) the highest literacy rate among Filipinos.

 We go to the headquarters of Sabtang Weavers Association.
 From leaves of Vuyavuy (date palm) which grow wild around Batanes,

 Nanay Emelia weaves the Vakul, a headdress used to shield women from the heat of the sun as well as the rain.
-The men’s version is a vest as modeled by Kuya Art.

 This is me trying out the Vakul.
 Neighbor’s Tagalog techno-rap music in the background.